 - Panic: Sends all notes off to all output devices (Configured in the settings)

 - BPM: Only allows the LFO rate to be a clock subdivision of the tempo.
 Ranges from 8-bars to 32nd notes.

 - Sync: Allows you to sync the rate of one LFO to the rate of another.

 - Main Switch: Enables or disables the LFO

-- Slow/Fast Switch: Changes the range from Slow to Fast.
+- Rate Mode Button: Sets the LFO range to slow or fast.
 This makes it easier to dial in very slow rates.
-The max rate for Fast mode can be configured in the Settings.
+The max rate for fast mode can be configured in the Settings.

 - Main Knob: Controls the rate of the LFO

 - Wave Shape Slider: Sets the wave shape of the LFO.
 Options include: Sine, Triangle, Saw, Ramp, Square, Random, and User (editable wave shape that can be modified with the "Edit" button)